 If the report type Details Report is run, the resulting table will have one entry for each recipient for which one of the events selected was registered.
 Optionally, with a count that details the amount of these events that were registered.
-One row per recipient is generated, including the recipient's profile as values in the row, as shown in Figure 65.
+One row per recipient is generated, including the recipient's profile as values in the row.